jbock-java/zerobuilder/values.md

 ````

 This will ensure that the generated `AnimalBuilders` class has both an `animalBuilder` and `animalUpdater` method.
-The following convenience methods could then also be added to `Animals`:
+The following convenience methods could then also be added to `Animal`:

 ````java
 static AnimalBuilders.AnimalBuilder.Name builder() {